aryan8minfy/LeadPrediction-Analysis/README.md

 ## 📧 Contact / Deployment Readiness

 This solution is client-ready and easily deployable in any AWS cloud setup using S3, SageMaker, and MWAA.
-For further inquiries or support, please open an issue or contact [YourName/Team].
+For further inquiries or support, please open an issue or contact.